RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

     }
 }
 ```
-***

-Putting it All Together
---
+## Put it all together

-All put together, the preview controller class will look as shown below:
+The complete preview controller class looks like this:

 # [C#](#tab/tabid-9)
 ```cs